-The renowned poet William Cowper (pronounced “Cooper”) was born in Berkhamsted, Hertfordshire., the son of the Reverend John Cowper and Ann, daughter of Roger Donne of Ludham Hall, Norfolk.
+William Cowper was born in Berkhamsted, Hertfordshire in 1731 to Reverend John Cowper and Ann, daughter of Roger Donne of Ludham Hall, Norfolk.
 Tragically, Cowper’s mother died when he was 6 years old.
 Cowper’s background was that of a gentleman – his great uncle Earl Cowper had been Lord Chancellor of England – but all his life he suffered from lack of money and was dependent on friends and family and occasional journalism to make ends meet.
 From 1742 he attended Westminster School in London, , where like all young men of his time he studied the Classics and finished third in his year.

 William Cowper (1731-1800), pronounced “Cooper”, was a renowned 18th century poet and translator of Homer.
 His most famous works include his 5000-line poem ‘The Task’ and some charming and light-hearted verses, not least ‘The Diverting History of John Gilpin’.
 Phrases he coined such as ‘Variety is the spice of life’ are still in popular use today.
 While living in Olney he collaborated on ‘The Olney Hymns’ with his friend John Newton.
 Keep reading to find out more about his life…

 Portrait of William Cowper by William Blake